FusionAuth/fusionauth-site/site/_posts/2021-11-11-how-to-authenticate-your-react-app.md

 ReactDOM.render(<App/>, document.querySelector('#root'));
 ```

 If the user is logged in, a welcome message displays.

+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/test-photo" alt="greets the user test@fusionauth.io" class="img-fluid" figure=false %}

 If not, then a 'You're not logged in' message displays.
 Go ahead and comment out `email: 'test@fusionauth.io'` in the

-`this.state = {
     email: 'test@fusionauth.io'
-  };`
+  };

 block.
 Now, confirm a 'You're not logged in' message appears.

+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/not-logged-in" alt="greets the user test@fusionauth.io" class="img-fluid" figure=false %}

 Now, let's set the state of this email based on a call to our Express server.